Want 5 quick ways to improve as a podcast host or guest?

 - “What do I bring to the table today that no one else has?”

-Let’s recap: Start with why, Get the right gear, Craft a powerful CTA, Write your bio, Get high-quality photos, Build your ‘one sheet’, Create a public profile, Filter through shows, Reach out to get booked, Add a ton of value, Don’t talk too much, Be the favorite guest.
+First off, let’s recap the above 12 things: Start with why, Get the right gear, Craft a powerful CTA, Write your bio, Get high-quality photos, Build your ‘one sheet,’ Create a public profile, Filter through shows, Reach out to get booked, Add a ton of value, Don’t talk too much, Be the favorite guest.